 If you’ve cooked from my site before, my hope is that you will have most of these ingredients on hand.
 It looks like a ton of stuff, but over half of the ingredients are common spices.
-My favourite tempeh is the 3-grain one from Lightlife.
+My favourite tempeh is the basic one from Lightlife.
 If you live near a Trader Joe’s, they sell this exact same product under their own house label for a slightly reduced price.
 If you’re looking for a soy-free option, Smiling Hara’s peanut and hemp-based hempeh is also great!
 I’d use the smoked salt and pepper option for this recipe.

-Hope you try this marinated and grilled tempeh a try.
+Hope you try this marinated and grilled tempeh recipe a try.
 I really do think it’s the best!
 I’ve included stovetop recommendations in the recipe notes as well.
 I hope that you’re all having an amazing start to your summer.
 Big hugs!

-The Best Marinated and Grilled Tempeh
+The Best Marinated and Grilled Tempeh Recipe

 8-SPICE BLEND (makes extra):